BlockProject3D/Framework/Tests/README.md

-# TestProgFramework
+# BPF.Tests
-Framework test environment
+Framework test tool

-This repository contains unit tests, with the help of the Google Test library, used to test reliability and usability of the BlockProject 3D Framework.
+This repository contains unit tests using Google Test.
+The application is used to test reliability and usability of BlockProject Framework.

 ## Building
 Requirements :